More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 The weather is perfectly clear and sunny and we are treated to fantastic views on the walk up and back down.

-After wandering for a bit, we return to the taxi and head on to our next stop, Patan Durbar Square.
+After wandering for a bit, we return to the taxi and head to our next stop, Patan Durbar Square.

 Patan Durbar Square

 It turns out Kathmandu has three “Durbar Squares” and we aren’t crystal clear as to which one we want to see.
 But the pictures of the Patan Durbar Square look enticing so we go with that one.
-We can probably take in the other two later.

 Patan Durbar Squre Kathmandu Nepal